0X-JonMichaelGalindo/LimnJS/documentation/outlines.md

 There are some oddities in this list.

-In vanilla JavaScript: "null" is an "object", "NaN" is a "number", and "array" is an "object".
+For example, in vanilla JavaScript: "null" is an "object", "NaN" is a "number", and "array" is an "object".
 In LimnJS, all three are unique primitives.
 If a parameter requires a number, it will throw an error on receiving NaN.
 If a parameter requires an object, it will throw an error on receiving an array.